Best Diversity And Inclusion Hiring Practices

 7. Train Hiring Managers on Diversity and Inclusion

-8. Foster an Inclusive Workplace Culture
+8. support an Inclusive Workplace Culture

 Diversity and inclusion hiring practices are only effective if they are supported by an inclusive workplace culture.
 Create an environment where all employees feel welcomed, respected, and valued.